(click on missile

 Sunday Punch

-The third article received from Des Bonnington is a fascinating and quite descriptive four page account of the establishment, training, and deployment of the 40th Artillery Group as a mobile heavy missile unit with the Redstone missile.
+The third article received from Ted Bonnington is a fascinating and quite descriptive four page account of the establishment, training, and deployment of the 40th Artillery Group as a mobile heavy missile unit with the Redstone missile.
 The article was published in August 1958 as a Special Report by the Rocketdyne Division of North American Aviation, Inc. Rocketdyne manufactured and tested the Redstone missile rocket engines.
 To read the complete four page (with illustrations) report, click on the thumbnail image to the right.
 Page 1 will then open.
 Continue to pages 2, 3, and 4 by following the "next page" link at the bottom of the pages.

 Redstones Used as Missile Targets

-The fourth very interesting article received from Des Bonnington appeared in the December 13, 1965 issue of Missiles and Rockets magazine, and was titled "Navy Firing at Redstone Targets".
+The fourth very interesting article received from Ted Bonnington appeared in the December 13, 1965 issue of Missiles and Rockets magazine, and was titled Navy Firing at Redstone Targets.
 The article describes the use of Redstones in two separate projects at the time.
 One project was is essence the testing of an anti-ballistic missile system for fleet defense.
 The second project was known as SPARTA - Special anti-Missile Tests - Australia.

 Cover